A Nile River cruise, dozens of ancient sites, and the brand-new Grand Egyptian Museum.

-The 2018 Signature Tour sold out in record time, so we've expanded the 2019 itinerary to include Israel!
-You won't find a better way to experience three countries and over two-dozen sites while learning from Jonathan Greer each morning and evening as he unpacks what we're learning in the context of biblical history as well as our daily faith.
+You won't find a better way to experience dozens of sites while learning from Jonathan Greer each morning and evening as he unpacks what we're learning in the context of biblical history as well as our daily faith.

 If you have questions, you're not alone!
 Use the following form to submit any questions you may have and we'll get back to you.